Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 **Resonance**: Whenever you damage an enemy with *Timewinder* you apply a stack of Resonance.
 Whenever you damage a creature that has two stacks of Resonance, you deal 1d6 additional force damage and gain 30 feet movement speed until the end of your turn.

+---
+## Cinder Cutlass

+- 800 Gold
+- Scimitar

+**Trial by fire**: When you hit an attack with **Cinder Cutlass** you can choose to apply 2 stacks of burn to the target.
+Once this effect is used, it cannot be used again until 12 seconds have passed.

+---

 # Boots

 ## Boots of Speed